Mental Health Association in Fulton & Montgomery Counties

 Single Point of Access (SPOA) for Children's Services in Fulton and Montgomery Counties

-The purpose of this program is to identify those children who are at the highest risk of placement in an out-of-the-home setting and to develop appropriate strategies to manage these children in Fulton and Montgomery Counties.
+The purpose of this program is to identify those children who are at the highest risk of placement in an out-of-the-home setting and to develop appropriate strategies to support these children in Fulton and Montgomery Counties.
 For more information, please call 518-762-5332 ext.
 115

 [ Return to Top of Page